-If you miss a tablet and take the missing tablet within 24 hours of missing it, you will be protected against pregnancy.
-If you are more than 24 hours late, follow these detailed instructions:
+If you miss a tablet and take the missing tablet within 12 hours of missing it, you will be protected against pregnancy.
+If you are more than 12 hours late follow these detailed instructions:

-For this medicine to be most effective, pink active tablets need to be taken uninterrupted for 7 days.
+For this medicine to be most effective, yellow active tablets need to be taken uninterrupted for 7 days.

-If you have been taking the pink active tablets for 7 uninterrupted days and miss a pink active tablet, take the missed tablet as soon as you remember, then go back to taking your medicine as you would normally, even if this means taking two tablets in one day.
+If you have been taking the yellow active tablets for 7 uninterrupted days and miss a yellow active tablet, take the missed tablet as soon as you remember, then go back to taking your medicine as you would normally, even if this means taking two tablets in one day.
 You will be protected against pregnancy.

-The chance of pregnancy after missing a pink active tablet depends on when you missed the tablet.
+The chance of pregnancy after missing a yellow active tablet depends on when you missed the tablet.

 There is a higher risk of becoming pregnant if you miss a tablet at the beginning or end of a pack.

-If after taking your missed tablet you have less than 7 days of pink active tablets left in a row, you should finish the active tablets in your pack, but skip the white placebo tablets and start a new pack.
+If after taking your missed tablet you have less than 7 days of yellow active tablets left in a row, you should finish the active tablets in your pack but skip the white placebo tablets and start a new pack.
 This is the best way to maintain contraceptive protection.
-However, you may not have a period until the end of the pink active tablets of the second pack.
-You may have spotting or breakthrough bleeding on tablet-taking days.
+However, you may not have a period until the end of the yellow active tablets of the second pack.
+You may have spotting or breakthrough bleeding on tablettaking days.

-If you have been taking the pink active tablets for less than 7 days and miss a pink active tablet, take the missed tablet as soon as you remember, then go back to taking your medicine as you would normally, even if this means taking two tablets in one day.
-In addition, you should also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm) for the next 7 days.
+If you have been taking the yellow active tablets for less than 7 days and miss a yellow active tablet, take the missed tablet as soon as you remember, then go back to taking your medicine as you would normally, even if this means taking two tablets in one day.
+In addition, you must also use additional barrier contraceptive precautions (e.g. condoms or a diaphragm) for the next 7 days.